EdgeNet-project/edgenet-legacy-2024/docs/guides/unit_test_guides.md

 5. Using Interfaces and Avoiding I/O

     In Go, the functions are defined in interfaces and then implemented separately.
-This is idea comes handy when writing tests.
+This idea comes in handy when writing tests.
 For example, in a function that should read a file, you can use `io.Reader` interface.
 This interface defines some functions for reading from a byte sequence.
 In the real world, you can open a file and in the test case, you can use `strings.NewReader(s string)` to create an `io.Reader` interface that reads the given string.

 6. Kubernetes Fake Clientset and Other Libraries